tow/calendar-automation/README.md

 ## Testing

-The project includes a comprehensive test suite with 32 tests covering:
+The project includes a comprehensive test suite with 40 tests covering:
 - Event parsing (all types and formats)
 - Recurring events
 - Deletion detection
 - Atomicity and error handling
+- Stateful and stateless sync modes
 - Full sync workflow

 ### Run Tests